-Bellevue’s Vision Zero initiative reflects the city’s commitment to reduce traffic deaths and serious injury collisions on city streets to zero by the year 2030.
-In 2015, the City Council passed Resolution 9035, providing a framework to achieve this goal.
-It states "the life, safety and health of residents, employees and visitors to Bellevue is the City Council's highest priority."
+Bellevue’s Vision Zero effort reflects the city’s commitment to reduce traffic deaths and serious injury collisions on city streets to zero by the year 2030.
+In 2015, the City Council passed a resolution providing a framework to achieve this goal.
+In 2016, the City Council passed an ordinance adopting Vision Zero amendments into the city's Comprehensive Plan.

 Crash map data

-To achieve the 2030 goal, it’s important to have a good understanding of the problem and to develop the right tools to address it.
+To achieve the 2030 goal, it’s important to understand the problem and to develop the right tools to address it.
 Knowing where, when and what type of collisions occur is critical to eliminating them.
-Bellevue has developed a crash map interface that allows for interactive searching of fatal and serious injury collisions on Bellevue streets over a 10-year period.
+Bellevue has developed a crash map that allows for interactive searching of fatal and serious injury collisions on Bellevue streets over a 10-year period.

 Vision Zero strategies

-Bellevue has policies and programs that work to make streets safer for all modes of travel.
-Vision Zero goes further by tying together these efforts and developing a framework to effectively eliminate fatal and serious injury collisions over time.
-Key elements of this framework include:
+Bellevue has policies and programs intended to make streets safer for all modes of travel.
+Vision Zero goes further by tying together these efforts in a framework.
+Key elements include:

-- Informing residents better about traffic laws and safe behavior for travelers of all ages and abilities;
+- Informing residents about traffic laws and safe behavior for travelers of all ages and abilities;

 - Encouraging and incentivizing safe, positive behavior;